 Manually Editing NCache Configurations

-- In order to configure pipelining through config.ncconf, set the pipelining enabled tag as true and enter the time in microseconds(µs) for the batch interval.
-The default value is 250 µs and the minimum and maximum values are 50µs and 5000µs respectively.
+- To configure pipelining through the config.ncconf file, set the pipelining enabled tag to true and enter the time in microseconds(µs) for the batch interval.
+The default value is 250 µs and the minimum and maximum values are 50µs and 5000µs, respectively.